Having a baby

 expenses.
 If you don't know where your money goes, try tracking your spending for 2 weeks, then put

 the details in our budget planner.
-You will need to add the
+Add the extra expenses

-expenses you'll have once the baby arrives (nappies, baby food,
+you'll have once the baby arrives (nappies, baby food, nursery

 Ask your employer about your paid leave entitlements like

 maternity leave, recreation or annual leave, long service

 leave or unpaid leave.

 To keep costs under control, think about buying